 The Company has a 401(k) Employee Stock Ownership Plan covering all non-union employees.
 Employees may contribute to the Plan up to 100 percent of their salary with a maximum of \$15,500 for 2008.
 Under EGTRRA, employees who are age 50 or older may contribute an additional \$5,000 per year for a maximum of \$20,500 for 2008.
 Contributions by the employees are invested in one or more funds at the direction of the employee; however, employee contributions cannot be invested in Company stock.
 Contributions by the Company are made in cash and then used by the Plan Trustee to purchase Synalloy stock.
 The Company contributes on behalf of each eligible participant a matching contribution equal to a percentage which is determined each year by the Board of Directors.
 For 2008 the maximum was four percent.
 The matching contribution is allocated weekly.
 Matching contributions of approximately \$341,000, \$338,000 and \$319,000 were made for 2008, 2007 and 2006, respectively.
 The Company may also make a discretionary contribution, which if made, would be distributed to all eligible participants regardless of whether they contribute to the Plan.
-No discretionary contributions were made to the Plan in 2008, 2007 and 2006.
-The Company also contributes to union-sponsored defined contribution retirement plans.
-Contributions relating to these plans were approximately \$694,000, \$737,000 and \$595,000 for 2008, 2007 and 2006, respectively.
+No discretionary contributions were approximately \$694,000, \$737,000 and \$595,000 for 2008, 2007 and 2006, respectively.